pnimma01/Working_With_Excel/ReadMe_Written_Report_Working_With_Excel.md

 ![Theater Outcomes Based on Goals](https://github.com/pnimma01/Working_With_Excel/blob/2638ddcb8c658173bccf9aebe2214071484ebada/Resources/Outcomes_vs_Goals.png)

-Base on the line graph, the chances of a successful launch decrese as the goal amount increases where the goal is upto $25,0000.
+Based on the line graph, the chances of a successful launch decrese as the goal amount increases where the goal is upto $25,0000.
 The shows where the goal is between $35,000 to $45,000 are hugely successful too.

 ### Challenges and Difficulties Encountered